Darby Saxbe: Teaching

 Saxbe directs the USC Center for the Changing Family, a group of affiliated faculty from across the University of Southern California, including faculty from Psychology, Sociology, Economics, Pediatrics, Social Work, Law, and Preventive Medicine who study families from different methodological lenses.

 Media and consulting

 Her work and writing have been featured in The Conversation, Slate, Fast Company, NPR, the New York Times, and elsewhere.
 She has consulted on books including Jancee Dunn's How Not to Hate Your Husband After Kids and Eve Rodsky's Fair Play.
+She is writing the book, Dad Brain: The New Science of Fatherhood for Flatiron Books, an imprint of Macmillan Books, with a planned spring 2026 publication date.